Jonathan-AV/rym/README.md

-# rym
+# RyM
+(EN) Bulding Repair and Maintenance Application
-Aplicación de Reparación y Mantenimiento de edificios.
+(ES) Aplicación de Reparación y Mantenimiento de edificios.
+(FR) Application de Réparation et Maintenance des bâtiments.

 ### ENGLISH (Inglés/Anglais) ###
 RyM is a web application made to approve an university subject.
 The objective of this project was to help the constructing